stevenhuyn/newEdgy.py/README.md

 # newEdgy.py
+Helper function to quickly draw small networkx graphs, with some extended functions to aid animation.
-Updated edgy.py for the VCE Algorithmic course, added some examples of animation.
-For networkx and matplotlib 2.0 and python 3.
+Based off of the edgy.py file from the VCE Algorithmic course 2017.
+For networkx, matplotlib 2.0 and python 3.5+.

 **Usage**
 Only file necessary is newEdgy.py, look at minimalTemplate.py for the quickest and dirtiest way to animate/convert existing algorithms.